ecman/metapost-fun/README.md

 # metapost

-A script to post meta data
+Post meta data in a directory tree to an endpoint

+This is a SAMPLE.

 # Usage